Key Questions to Outline Your Independent Study Program Structure

 Now that we have outlined questions to help devise your own Independent Study program structure, you may be wondering what comes next.
 The following installment of this Independent Study Essentials series will detail another crucial part of managing an IS program: onboarding students, families, and staff for virtual learning.
-We will also cover curriculum planning and maintaining student engagement in later pieces, and look out for a full version of our series as a downloadable guide later this fall.
+We will also cover curriculum planning and maintaining student engagement in later pieces.

 You can also download the full guide in one place.

 5 Quick Tips for Your Independent Study Audit

 Many details go into audits for California Independent Study programs, and it’s important to ensure you’re aligned with your individual […]